YuriCorredor/learning/README.md

-<h2>This is a repository to track my learnings throughout my career.
-Hope I can maintain this.</h2>
+# This repository tracks my personal learning progress throughout my career.

-<p>This does not have the goal of teaching anyone anything, if You're looking for it, this is not the place.
-Here the code exposed may not be even close to those considered production-usable, and I hope it's not, after all that's not the goal.</p>

-<p>Learning to code is not the end goal.
-Programming is just a tool to solve problems.
-We don't program to just program, we program to solve a problem or to meet a desire.
-We program to create products.
-We program to create expiriences.
-We program to create.
-Learning GraphQL just for the sake of it doesn't mean anything.
-You learn it to make the process of development easier and smoother.
-You learn it to make working with team members easier.
-But the end goal is the same: create a product, service or expirience.
-Is to make something possible!</p>

-<h2>Hope you have a good life 😃</h2>
+It is not intended to teach others, but rather to document my own progress.
+The code shared here may not be suitable for production use, as the focus is on learning and experimentation rather than creating finished products.

+Ultimately, the goal of learning to code is not just to know how to program, but to use programming as a tool to solve problems and create new products, services, and experiences.
+Learning GraphQL, for example, is not an end in itself, but rather a means to make development processes more efficient and collaborative.
+The ultimate goal is always to create something meaningful and useful.